sumin-Ma/GALAMOST/docs/_build/html/_sources/integration-nvt.rst.txt

 .. py:class:: BdNvtRigid(all_info, group, T, seed)

-   initializes a Brownian NVT thermostat object for rigid bodies with system information, particle group, temperature, and RNG seed.
+   The constructor of a Brownian NVT thermostat object for rigid bodies.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of particles.